rb201/weather-app/README.md

 # Project
 This project sole purpose is to refresh my knowledge and understanding of the various technologies and concepts that were part of my work as a devops engineer.
 I've created an app, but the app was just a means to developing the infrastructure around it - I'm not a software engineer by trade.
-I started from what I knew, and then researching what was possible outside of what I knew and learned.
+I started from what I knew, and then researching what was possible outside of what I learned.

-Some of the tech choices were are out of my own interest but never was able to use them professionally, CNCF, or just reading recommendations by users online.
+Some of the tech choices were are out of my own interest (but never was able to use them professionally), CNCF, or just reading recommendations by users online.
 Most important factors for implementiion: 1) is it simple to use and get started and 2) is it resource efficient (due to my sever capacity)

 Some of the choices in this project may not make sense at a glance.
 For example, my Terraform and CDK code basically do the same thing.

 ### Agile
 The idea was to just get started and not over-think the project.
-I made the effort to break down all ideas into workable pieces and to start simple.
+I made the effort to break down all ideas into workable simple pieces.
 I could refactor or optimize later, but mort importantly, I had to get started.
 I had [Vikunja](https://vikunja.io/) already in my homelab, so I just created a new Kanban project there to manage tasks

 ![Vikunja board](readme-misc/vikunja.png)